ACT Scientific Committee

 The ACT Scientific Committee replaces the ACT Flora and Fauna Committee.

 The Committee has a significant role in advising the Minister for the Environment and the Conservator of Flora and Fauna in relation to nature conservation, including making recommendations to the Minister on the listing of threatened species and providing advice to the Conservator during development of draft action plans.

-The Fauna and Flora Committee was established in 1994 by an amendment to the Nature Conservation Act 1980.
-Committee Members are appointed by the Minister on a part-time basis for three year terms.
+The Scientific Committee was established in 2015 on commencement of the Nature Conservation Act 2014.
+Committee members are appointed by the Minister on a part-time basis for three-year terms.

 Distinguished Professor Arthur Georges (Chairperson) is committed to sound fundamental science with a keen interest in its application in natural resource management.
 He has expertise in conservation biology of native Australian species, the ecology, evolution and systematics of Australian reptiles and amphibians and temperature-dependent sex determination.

 Associate Professor Penny Olsen (Deputy Chairperson) is a research scientist and author.
 Her expertise is birds but her experience and interests are broad, ranging from wildlife management to behavioural ecology.

 Dr Margaret Kitchin has extensive expertise in fire ecology, particularly in relation to the impact of fire on native Australian vegetation.
 She retains a role in post-fire recovery across ACT and NSW.

 Dr Barry Richardson is a researcher with a broad background including research in endangerment theory, conservation genetics and conservation policy.
 He also has experience in environmental research and taxonomic revisions for a number of species that include mammals, fish and invertebrates.

 Assistant Professor Jasmyn Lynch is a conservation ecologist with expertise in conservation biology, plant ecology, rare and threatened plant species, recovery planning and botanical survey work.